arshlakhina/Ck-gatsby-blog/README.md

 # Contributing

-Your contributions are always welcome!
-Please have a look at the [contribution guidelines](CONTRIBUTING.md) first. :tada:
+Your contributions are always welcome!! .Please have a look at the [contribution guidelines](CONTRIBUTING.md) first. :tada:

 ## Folder Structure